 We can skip like calves released from the stall.
 Malachi 4:2.
 Because, as Paul drives home here, now for the very first time, we have hope.
 Now we share in all the incredible promises God made to His chosen people the Jews.
 We are no longer in a world without God.
 We are reconciled to God by the cross.
 We’re no longer aliens.
 We’re no longer exiled.
 We’re existentially made right.
 We are citizens in our true home.
 We belong to God’s household.
 Eph.
 2:12-19.

-But being alive in Christ does share one thing with our human experience of feeling alive.
-Those feelings break in when we least expect it, all over again, because they come not from us but from God.
+Salvation causes us true life, real life, and instant life from the moment we bend the knee.
+Because we are still human, this being alive in Christ does share one thing with our human experience of feeling alive.
+Those “feelings” break in when we least expect it, all over again, because they come not from us but from God.
 We’re not in control, and that’s the point.
 The joy that is true living bubbles up inside of us when we remember that the spell of evil is already broken, even when evil things happen.
 The cross defeated Satan for once and for all.
 His days are numbered.

 Amen. posted by Caroline Coleman in A Chapter a Day on June 16, 2015